 a.
-Attempted or actual theft of property of the University, students, of members of the University community or campus visitors;
+Attempted or actual theft of property of the University, students, of members of the University community or campus visitors.

 - b.
-Possession of property known to be stolen or belonging to another person without the owner's permission; - c.
-Attempted or actual damage to property of the University, University students, members of the University community or campus visitors; or, - d.
-Attempted or actual unauthorized use of a credit card, debit card, automated teller machine card, telephone card and/or personal check; alteration, forgery or misrepresentation of any form of identification including, but not limited to, a social security number or drivers license number. - 5.
-Actions Against Members of the University Community - a.
-Physical harm or threat of harm to any person; - b.
-Intentional or reckless conduct which endangers the health or safety of any person, including, but not limited to a member of the University community; - c.
-Behavior that disrupts the normal operation of the University, including, but not limited to a member of the University community; or conduct that otherwise interferes with or creates a hostile or intimidating environment for a member of the University community's academic pursuits or work environment.
+Possession of property known to be stolen or belonging to another person without the owner's permission. - c.
+Attempted or actual damage to property of the University, University students, members of the University community or campus visitors. - d.
+Attempted or actual unauthorized use of a credit card, debit card, automated teller machine card, telephone card, and/or personal check; alteration, forgery, or misrepresentation of any form of identification, including, but not limited to, a social security number or driver license number.

+5. Actions Against Members of the University Community

+- a.
+Physical harm or threat of harm to any person. - b.
+Intentional or reckless conduct that endangers the health or safety of any person, including, but not limited to, a member of the University community. - c.
+Behavior that disrupts the normal operation of the University, including, but not limited to, a member of the University community; or conduct that otherwise interferes with or creates a hostile or intimidating environment for a member of the University community's academic pursuits or work environment.
 Such conduct does not necessarily have to be in violation of the law to violate this section. - d.
-Sexual conduct that involves: - i.
-Deliberate touching of another's sexual parts without consent; - ii.
-Deliberate sexual invasion of another without consent; or, - iii.
-Deliberate constraint or incapacitation of another, without that person's knowledge or consent, so as to put another at risk of sexual injury; see Part IV Anti-discrimination and Title IX. - e.
-Unwelcomed sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that expressly or implicitly imposes conditions upon, threatens, interferes with, or creates an intimidating, hostile or demeaning environment for an individual's: - i.
-Academic pursuits; - ii.
-University employment; - iii.
-Participation in activities sponsored by the University or organizations or groups related to the University; or, - iv.
-Opportunities to benefit from other aspects of University life; see Part IV Anti-discrimination and Title IX. - f.
-Excessive pressure, threats, or any form of conduct, coercive tactics or mind control techniques used to recruit, initiate, retain or otherwise intimidate a student for membership in an organization. - g.
-Actions involving free expression activities are covered in Parts VII and VIII of this Handbook. - 6.
-Gambling, Wagering, or Bookmaking
+Sexual Misconduct: Sexual Misconduct is a broad term encompassing all forms of gender-based harassment or discrimination and unwelcome behavior of a sexual nature.
+The term includes Sexual Harassment, Nonconsensual Sexual Contact, Nonconsensual Sexual Intercourse, Sexual Assault, Sexual Exploitation, Stalking, Public Indecency, Interpersonal Violence, sexual violence, and other misconduct based on sex. - e.
+Excessive pressure, threats, or any form of conduct, coercive tactics or mind control techniques used to recruit, initiate, retain or otherwise intimidate a student for membership in an organization. - f.
+Actions involving freedom of expression are covered in Parts VII and VIII of this Handbook and governed by O.P.
+61.07, Use of TTUHSC Premises and Amplification Equipment.

+6. Gambling, Wagering, or Bookmaking

+a.
 Gambling, wagering, or bookmaking on University premises is prohibited.